Can a telehealth GP help with weight management?

 How a telehealth GP can help

-A NewDoc GP can review your medical history and current medications, consider conditions that may be contributing (such as thyroid disorders, insulin resistance, PCOS, or depression), order baseline blood tests, and discuss the range of management options available to you.
+A NewDoc GP can review your medical history and current medications, and consider conditions that may be contributing (such as thyroid disorders, insulin resistance, PCOS, or depression).
+Your GP can also order baseline blood tests and walk you through the management options available.
 This may include lifestyle strategies, allied health referrals, and, where clinically appropriate, a Chronic Disease Management Plan.

 Where pharmacological treatment is being considered, your GP will discuss the evidence, eligibility, and the pathway required.
 Some treatment decisions may need in-person review or specialist input.